-- The candidate prepares her/his portfolio and is personally responsible for the accuracy and completeness of the data. - The candidate's chair holder checks the data in the portfolio and discusses the accuracy and completeness with the candidate. - The candidate asks for an advice from the Graduate School involved. - The candidate hands in the portfolio, including the approval of the chair holder and the advice of the Graduate School, to the Academic Board (academicboard@wur.nl). - A review committee, existing of three members of the Academic board, will assess the Portfolio. - Deadlines for presenting the Portfolio to the Academic Board are 15 May and 15 November. - The Academic Board will assess the Portfolio following the Tenure Track criteria for associate professor 1 for research and acquisition.
+- The candidate prepares her/his portfolio and is personally responsible for the accuracy and completeness of the data. - The candidate's chair holder checks the data in the portfolio and discusses the accuracy and completeness with the candidate. - The candidate hands in the portfolio, including the approval of the chair holder, to the Academic Board (academicboard@wur.nl). - The secretary of the Academic Board asks for an advice from the Graduate School involved.
+This advice will be added to the portfolio. - A review committee, existing of three members of the Academic board, will assess the portfolio. - Deadlines for presenting the portfolio to the Academic Board are 15 May and 15 November. - The Academic Board will assess the portfolio following the Tenure Track criteria for associate professor 1 for research and acquisition.

-Format portfolio ius promovendi
+Earment nortfalls in a Format portfolio ius bromovendi

-Name :
+Name

-Current job title :
+Current job title